 So this got me thinking.
 What if individuals planned for the next year with the same thoughtfulness and designed precision that companies do.
+To create a proper future plan and their own smart goals.
 Like most people, I juggle many things; I run Founder Institute New York, host the Ambition Today podcast, helped start the NYC Innovation Collective non profit, and have a personal life, etc. The first and non obvious answer is I have help and amazing teammates.
 Never take those around you for granted and make sure you have help.
 The second answer is that I view all of these as aligned to my personal core mission statement.
 I have a north star that guides my career choices day in and day out.
 It helps determine, at a high level, what I should say yes and no to.

-So what things should you keep in mind as you plan your future and what you want achieve in the next 8,765 hours.
+So what things should you keep in mind as you plan your future smart goals and what you want achieve in the next 8,765 hours.

 One: Aligning Yourself

 First you need to digest your own thoughts.
 You need to step out of your normal day to day routine to take a step back.
 Schedule time to reflect, sans technology device.
 Just you and your thoughts.
 Even if is just for a cup of coffee one morning a week, or during a run.
 Go to a museum or visit a bookstore.
 Read a self help book.
 Watch an inspiring movie.
 Keep an open mind.
 Do whatever you need to in order to break out of your normal headspace.
 The clarity this will provide you will be very important.